-- Paper 1: The nature of law and the English legal system (25 marks out of 100) Criminal law (75 marks out of 100) - Paper 2: The nature of law and the English legal system (25 marks out of 100) Tort (75 marks out of 100) - Paper 3: Law of contract (75 marks out of 100).
-The nature of law and the English legal system - (25 marks out of 100) Career Opportunities Judge, Barrister, Solicitor, Legal Secretary Criminology, Social Services, Paralegal, Police, Business Management
+Paper 1 - The nature of law and the English legal system (25 marks out of 100) Criminal law (75 marks out of 100) Paper 2 - The nature of law and the English legal system (25 marks out of 100) Tort (75 marks out of 100) Paper 3 - The nature of law and the English legal system (25 marks out of 100)

 Maths Level: A Level

 Awarding Body: Edexcel

 Course Description

 A Level mathematics builds from GCSE level mathematics and introduces calculus and its applications.
-It emphasises how mathematical ideas are interconnected and how mathematics can be applied to model situations mathematically using algebra and other representations, to help make sense of data, to understand the physcial world and to solve problems in a variety of contexts, including social sciences and business.
+It emphasises how mathematical ideas are interconnected and how mathematics can be applied to model situations mathematically using algebra and other representations, to help make sense of data, to understand the physical world and to solve problems in a variety of contexts, including social sciences and business.
 It prepares students for further study and employment in a wide range of disciplines involving the use of mathematics.

 Course Content

 Course Content - Year 12

 Students study pure maths topics such as Exponentials, Calculus, Vectors and Algebra.
 Alongside these students also study topics from both Mechanics and Statistics.

 Course Content - Year 13

 Students extend their knowledge from year 12 at pure maths studying topics such as Further Calculus, Sequences, Trigonometry and Numerical Methods.
 The students also continue their studies into Mechanics and Statistics.

 Assessment

 All public exams are taken at the end of Year 13.
 Students will sit 3 two hour papers, each equally weighted and worth 100 marks.

 Career Opportunities

 Actuarial, Accounting and Finance, Engineering, Architecture, Research and Statistics, Operational Management and Education.